apache/cassandra-java-driver/changelog/README.md

 ### 3.4.0 (In progress)

+- [improvement] JAVA-1377: Add support for TWCS in SchemaBuilder.
 - [bug] JAVA-1555: Include VIEW and CDC in WriteType.
 - [bug] JAVA-1599: exportAsString improvements (sort, format, clustering order)
 - [improvement] JAVA-1587: Deterministic ordering of columns used in Mapper#saveQuery